It’s become harder to get a payday loan and other high cost credit in 2022.

 If your Universal Credit or other benefits have been sanctioned, you can apply for a Hardship Payment at your Job Centre.

-Loan from your family
+A loan from your family

 Work out what you can really afford to repay, don’t be too optimistic about this, and suggest that you set up a Standing Order to repay them.
 Obviously don’t think of borrowing from your mum if she is struggling to manage on her pension!